rahul-gharat/dronahq-docs/docs/building-apps-guides/building-interactive-tables.md

 To use this feature it is not necessary to have checkbox on in the table grid, on row selection what action flow needs to be executed can be configured in `row_select` event. you can also decide background color for selected row by setting **Selected Row Color** property.
 You can also configure which row will be by default selected when table is loaded or after refresh by setting **Default Selected Row** property.

 ### Fit to Screen
 To use this feature you need to toggle on `Fit Height To Screen` property, this property enables you to set Height of the Table grid to fit the screen.
-During pagination, the table fits the screen and you can scroll within the table within the area. also when working with small screen and table grid is not the only control screen the height calculation should not be affected so you can provide a minimum height to **Minimum Height** property this will prevent table grid from un-necessary shrinking in height.
+During pagination, the table fits the screen and you can scroll within the table within the area. also when working with small screen and table grid is not the only control screen the height calculation should not be affected so you can provide a minimum height to **Minimum Height** property this will prevent table grid from unnecessary shrinking in height.

 ### Aggregation footer